simular-fi/simular/docs/contract.rst

     :param value: (optional) amount of `wei` to send to the contract.
 This will fail if the contracts function is not mark as ``payable``
     :return: the result of the function call (if any)
     :raises Exception: If ``caller`` is not provided OR ``caller`` is not a valid address

+.. py:class:: TxResult

+    Container holding the results of a ``transact`` or ``simulate``

+    .. py:attribute:: output:

+    The return value from the contract.
+May be None

+    .. py:attribute:: event

+    Map of any emitted events, where each parsed event is keyed by the event name.
+May be None

+    .. py:attribute:: gas_used

+    Amount of gas used for the transaction